 In truth, there are actually multiple real estate cycles playing out, at the same time, across the country.
 During good economic times, big cities see development earlier than smaller ones, which means they are often “later in the cycle.”
 Maybe there are too many apartments in Chicago but not enough in Springfield.
 Even more importantly, the different kinds of real estate have their own cycles.
 There may be too much Class A, luxury office space in Los Angeles but not enough Class B, cheaper office space.
 One market research firm has even taken to showing cities on a clock, depending on where they are in the cycle.

 What’s the lesson of cycles?
 If you can predict what peoples’ space needs will be, and build such spaces before others do, you can build cheaper.
 This also decreases the chance tenants will have alternatives.
 Both factors increase your return.
 On the other hand, if you try to guess what the future holds, and do so incorrectly, you might create a building that never fills up.
 Maybe a kind of space doesn’t exist in an area for a reason.
 Either way, you’ll have to convince your investors and lenders to jump in with you to make it possible.
 And that’s where it gets tricky.

 In the next chapter:

-Because creating new buildings requires significant capital, even wealthy developers need investors to make it possible.
+Because creating new buildings requires significant capital, developers need investors to make it possible.
 Those investors must first be convinced to invest in real estate in general.
 Then they must be won over for your building project in particular.
 In the next chapter, we’ll meet the investors and begin learning about their own “cycle.”

 END OF SAMPLE